fluid-lab/MyL3-External-Data/README.md

     ``` git clone https://github.com/jeevan-jp/MyL3-External-Data.git ```

-* Once you have all the keys and client id ready, create a new file named apiKeys.js within "modules" folder.
+* Once you have all the keys and client id ready, create a new file named apiKeys.js within "scripts" folder.
 Copy  contents from apiKeysTemplate.js into newly created file. add all the keys corresponding to the names.
 Variables in the file have following meanings-

     * openweathermapKey: Key from Open weather map API.
     * googleMapKey: Goolgle Map API key form Google Cloud Platfrom.